It’s total BS.

 A Simpler Alternative

-What I mean is, you can have my Boomer Health Reports mailed right to your door.
+What I mean is, you can have my Boomer Health Reports sent directly to you, via email or snail mail.
 One every month.

 In my humble opinion, what I have to say might be the best explanation of how human biology works to keep you healthy.
 And how you can capitalize on it.